rafiiary/rafiiary/README.md

 - 👋 Hi, I’m Arya
 - 👀 I’m interested in Compilers, Computer Graphics, and Operating Systems
 - 🌱 I’m currently building my own compiler for a new language
-- 📫 Feel free to reach me at arya.rafii@alum.utoronto.ca
+- 📫 Feel free to reach me at rafii@cs.toronto.edu

 <!---
 rafiiary/rafiiary is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.